The first State of the Union address: way shorter, way less clapping

-The date was January 8, 1790.
-It was less than a year into George Washington's first presidential term when he stood in front of a joint session of Congress.
-He was in New York City.
-He delivered what would be the first message to the United States Congress on the state of the union.
+On January 8, 1790, less than a year into his first presidential term, George Washington stood in front of a joint session of Congress in New York City and delivered what would be the first message to the United States Congress on the state of the union.

-This was long before the kind of pomp and circumstance we see at modern State of the Union addresses.
-There wasn't any mention of honored guests.
-There were no long peals of politically induced clapping between the president's sentences.
-Washington's speech was quite concise-it would be the shortest ever recited by a president.
-It clocked in at a brief 1,089 words.
-That compares pretty favorably to Harry Truman's whopping 25,000-word-long 1946 address.
+Of course, this was long before the kind of pomp and circumstance we see at modern State of the Union addresses.
+There wasn't any mention of honored guests or long peals of politically induced clapping between the president's sentences.
+To the likely appreciation of those present, Washington's speech was quite concise-it would be the shortest ever recited by a president, clocking in at a brief 1,089 words.
+(That compares pretty favorably to Harry Truman's whopping 25,000-word-long 1946 address.)

-Washington covered a lot of ground.
-That was despite his brevity.
-He outlined his priorities for the burgeoning country.
-He shared the tasks he wanted the House and the Senate to most carefully consider.
-He talked about the importance of funding the common defense and the challenges presented by "hostile" Native Americans.
-He discussed the need to build new roads and of the importance of uniformed currency.
+Despite his brevity, Washington covered a lot of ground, outlining his priorities for the burgeoning country and the tasks he wanted the House and the Senate to most carefully consider.
+He ranged from the importance of funding the common defense and challenges presented by "hostile" Native Americans, to the need to build new roads and the importance of uniformed currency.

-Washington's address highlighted his philosophy.
-He shared what he thought made (and would make) the new nation great.
-For example, he encouraged support for schools.
-The president pointed out the essential importance of knowledge.
+Washington's address highlighted his philosophy in terms of what he thought made (and would make) the new nation great.
+For example, in encouraging support for schools, the president also pointed out the essential importance of knowledge:

 "Nor am I less persuaded that you will agree with me in opinion that there is nothing which can better deserve your patronage than the promotion of science and literature.
 Knowledge is in every country the surest basis of public happiness.
 In one in which the measures of government receive their impressions so immediately from the sense of the community as in ours it is proportionably essential."

-Washington thought it best to comply with Article II, Section 3, Clause 1.
-He gave Congress the required "time to time" update at the beginning of the year.
-The tradition of a presidential address in January stuck.
-But constitutional mandate was loose.
-It allowed subsequent presidents to change up other major aspects of the "Annual Message."
-That's what it was called until 1946.
+Washington thought it best to comply with Article II, Section 3, Clause 1 (you know the one) by giving Congress the required "time to time" update at the beginning of the year, and so the tradition of a presidential address in January stuck.
+But the loose constitutional mandate allowed subsequent presidents to change up other major aspects of the "Annual Message," as it was called until 1946.

-Nineteenth century presidents skipped the speech altogether.
-This started with Thomas Jefferson in 1801.
-Instead they sent their updates in writing.
-A clerk would typically recite it to Congress.
-Then there were presidents who didn't provide annual updates at all.
-Those presidents included William Henry Harrison and Zachary Taylor.
+Starting with Thomas Jefferson in 1801, 19th century presidents skipped the speech altogether, instead sending in their updates in writing.
+(A clerk would typically recite it to Congress.)
+Then there were presidents, like William Henry Harrison and Zachary Taylor, who didn't provide annual updates at all.

-Delivering the address as a speech returned as standard practice in 1913.
-Woodrow Wilson took to the podium.
-It was a way to support his presidential agenda.
-At least 22 State of the Union Addresses have since been delivered via writing.
-This includes Jimmy Carter's in 1981.
+Delivering the address as a speech returned as standard practice in 1913, when Woodrow Wilson took to the podium as a way to support his presidential agenda.
+Even then, at least 22 State of the Union Addresses have since been delivered via writing, including Jimmy Carter's in 1981.